Skip to main content

 Add Parts Model buttonAdd Parts Model button

 2. Choose a part Type or create a custom type by clicking the plus sign icon (to the right of the dropdown).
-The available selections for the Type field include CPU, RAM, Hard Disk, Disk Drive, Physical Memory, NIC, HBA, SCSI, Serial Bus, Riser Card, FPGA, Cable, and PSU.
-Options like CPU, RAM, and Hard Disk have custom attributes (see example below), while NIC, HBA, SCSI, Serial Bus, and custom types have a Connectivity attribute.
+The available types are CPU, RAM, Hard Disk, Disk Drive, Physical Memory, NIC, HBA, SCSI, Serial Bus, Riser Card, FPGA, Cable, and PSU.

 Parts model type dropdown menuParts model type dropdown menu